aiven/devportal/docs/products/kafka/howto/configure-topic-tiered-storage.rst

-Configuring tiered storage for topics
+Enable and configuring tiered storage for topics
 ===========================================================================

 Aiven for Apache Kafka® offers flexibility in configuring tiered storage and setting retention policies.
-This guide will walk you through the process of configuring tiered storage for individual topics, configuring local retention policies, and configuring retention policies at the service level.
+This guide will walk you through the process of configuring tiered storage for individual topic and configuring local retention policies.

 .. important::